-The area plays an important part in the early history of New Zealand.
+This area plays an important part in the early history of New Zealand.
 It was here that Captain James Cook anchored in 1769 while he observed the transit of Mercury and carried our maintenance on his ship The Endeavour.
-Hence the name, Cooks Beach.
-More Local History >>
+Hence the name, ‘Cooks’ Beach.

-Due to its location, Cooks Beach is relatively sheltered from the open ocean and doesn’t see the big surf or rips that you find on other beaches around the coastline.
-Because of this, and also due to its sheer size, Cooks Beach offers one of the best swimming beaches in the area.
+Due to its location, Cooks Beach is relatively sheltered from the open ocean and doesn’t see the big surf or rips that you find on other beaches around this coastline.
+Because of this, and also due to its sheer size, it offers one of the best swimming beaches in the area.
 Even with the large number of people in the area over summer, you can always find a great spot to set up for the day.
 In winter time, the pace slows right down and you can often find you’re the only one on the whole beach!

 The Purangi Estuary, at the southern end of the beach, houses the main boat ramp where local boaties launch their boats.
 There is also a popular family picnic spot with electric BBQs and a playground for the kids.
 The estuary at the northern end is also a popular spot for people with young families allowing smaller children to potter about in the shallows away from the waves.
 If you have a kayak you can also explore the caves at the base of Shakespeare Cliff.